reinteractive-open/installfest_guides/source/guides/installfest42/admin_and_markdown.md

 Click [here](/guides/installfest42/understanding_migrations) to check it out and continue your Rails adventure.

-If you're interested in more training from reInteractive or just want to give us some feedback on this you can leave a comment below or:
+If you're interested in more training from reinteractive or just want to give us some feedback on this you can leave a comment below or:

 #### Sign up to our Training mailing list.